guillaumeparis2000/react-piwik/README.md

 ### push(args)
 Pushes the specified args to the Piwik tracker the same way as you're using the _paq.push(args); directly.

-### connectToHistory(history)
+### connectToHistory(history,trackAtConnect)
-Adds a listener to the passed in history and triggers track(location) whenever the history changes.
+Adds a listener to the passed in history and optionally triggers track(location) based on trackAtConnect whenever the history changes.

 ### disconnectFromHistory()
 Disconnects Piwik from a previous connected history.
 Returns whether it could successfully disconnect.